 There have been some major exterior changes to the Z Fold 3's design, display and possibly its software.
 However some things, like the cameras, have not.
 While some details like an under-display camera and S Pen support are interesting, it doesn't seem as large a generational leap as the Galaxy Z Fold 2 was from the Samsung Galaxy Fold.

 - Samsung Galaxy Z Fold 3 release date, price, specs, screen size and news

 - Check out the best foldable phones

-Read on for a feature-by-feature breakdown of what the Galaxy Z Fold 2 has, what the Z Fold 3 is rumored or expected to get, and how they compare to one another.
+Read on for a feature-by-feature breakdown of what the Galaxy Z Fold 2 and Z Fold 3 have, and how they compare to one another.